mialkin/docs/csharp/concurrency/synchronization.md

 ## `lock` statement

 There are many other kinds of locks in the .NET framework except `lock` statement, such as `Monitor`, `SpinLock`, and `ReaderWriterLockSlim`.
 In most applications, these lock types should almost never be used directly.
-In particular, it’s natural for developers to jump to `ReaderWriterLockSlim` when there is no need for that level of complexity.
+In particular, it's natural for developers to jump to `ReaderWriterLockSlim` when there is no need for that level of complexity.
 The basic lock statement handles 99% of cases quite well.

 There are four important guidelines when using locks: